 When reviewing comments please open both the "Public Comments" and "Consultee Consulted" tabs to view all representations.

 We are not able to accept any photographs with comments submitted to us.
 No photos will be published.
 This is to comply with data protection legislation.

 Will my comments be made available to the public?

 We aim to upload comments for public display within three working days.

-All comments received, including name and address details, will be available for public inspection, at our offices and online.
-Telephone numbers, email addresses and signatures are removed before comments are made available online.
+All comments received, including the commenter's name, will be available for public inspection, at our offices and online.
+Telephone numbers, email addresses, postal addresses and signatures are removed before comments are made available online.